Navigating the ‘Problem from Hell’: A Guide to Climate Damages

-Multiple lines of research aim to quantify the economic impacts of climate change, including through reduced-form and structural approaches.
-We show that the effects of climate change on economic activity depend on changes in weather across time and space: changes in contemporary weather have direct effects on output; changes in past weather and in expectations of future weather induce adaptation; and changes in weather elsewhere around the globe introduce a general equilibrium component.
-Using this framework, we argue that estimation of climate impacts faces a trilemma: a methodology can have at most two of (i) robustness to a particular economic model structure, (ii) interpretation as effects of persistent, widespread, anticipated climate change, and (iii) quasi-experimental identification.
-We summarize the literature on climate damages in light of the trilemma, with an emphasis on recent progress understanding adaptation and spatial spillovers.
-We propose directions for future work.
+Multiple lines of research aim to quantify the economic impacts of climate change.
+We show that the effects of climate change on economic activity depend on how climate change alters weather across time and space.
+Changes in contemporary weather have direct effects on output; changes in past weather and in expectations of future weather induce adaptation; and changes in weather elsewhere around the globe introduce a general equilibrium effect.
+Using this framework, we argue that estimation of climate impacts faces a trilemma.
+A methodology can have at most two of: (i) robustness to a particular economic model’s structure, (ii) interpretation as effects of persistent, widespread, anticipated climate change, and (iii) quasi-experimental identification.
+We summarize the literature on climate damages in light of the trilemma.
+A solid body of knowledge has developed around direct effects, and recent work has made substantial progress towards understanding adaptation and spatial spillovers.

 -